Avoid loose ends & be deliberate about decisions.

 Since we are fully remote and favor an async collaboration model, making decisions also heavily relies on written information.
 Why?
 This makes the process more transparent, thought through and inclusive, as not everyone is as comfortable speaking up in meetings and because not everyone is able to join meetings due to vast timezone differences.

 As a rule of thumb, if an issue or decision **is stimulating a conversation, that’s a good indication that we should start writing things down.
-A very lean but well suited way of doing that is to do a Request for Comments 👇
+A very lean but well suited way of doing that is to do a Request for Comments (RFC) 👇

 Untitled